MFlowCode/MFC/README.md

   across all batch files, that is required for proper execution.
 They are not intended to be modified by users.

-  **Disclaimer**: IBM's JSRUN on LSF-managed computers does use the traditional node-based approach to allocate resources.
+  **Disclaimer**: IBM's JSRUN on LSF-managed computers does not use the traditional node-based approach to allocate resources.
 Therefore, the MFC constructs equivalent resource-sets in task and GPU count.

 </details>